Imprint of temporal envelope of ultrashort laser pulses on longitudinal momentum spectrum of $e^+e^-$ pairs: Results

 \section{Results}

-In this section we present the momentum spectrum of the created particle based on the numerical solution of Eq.~\ref{Set_ODE_KE} for time dependent multi-sheeted Sauter and Gaussian pulses to show the effect of sub-cycle oscillations of the high frequency carrier wave over the smooth pulse on the asymptotic distribution function of the created particles (antiparticles) in quantum kinetic approach.
+In this section, we present the LMS of the created particle based on the numerical solution of Eq.~\ref{Set_ODE_KE} for time-dependent Sauter and Gaussian pulses, thereby showing its sensitivity to the temporal envelope of the pulse.